ACUTE LYMPHOBLASTIC LEUKEMIA OVERVIEW

 In addition to scheduled doses of chemotherapy, many treatment programs call for preventive treatment of the central nervous system (the brain and spinal cord).
 Abnormal lymphoblasts in the brain often do not respond to chemotherapy given only into a vein, but must be treated directly with radiation to the head and/or injection of chemotherapy, such as methotrexate, into the fluid surrounding the spinal cord and brain through a lumbar puncture (also called a spinal tap).

 Stem cell transplantation — Stem cell transplantation, also called bone marrow transplantation or hematopoietic stem cell transplantation, is a treatment in which the patient is given very high doses of chemotherapy or total body irradiation (TBI), called myeloablative treatment.
 This kills cancer cells but also destroys all normal cells developing in the bone marrow.
 This means that the body's normal source of blood cells (the bone marrow) is no longer functional.
+Reduced-intensity conditioning and nonmyeloablative conditioning are less intensive treatments that can prepare the bone marrow for transplantation and are being studied in older patients and others who are not candidates for myeloablative treatment.
+A large part of the curative effect against acute lymphoblastic leukemia (ALL) comes from the cytotoxic effects of chemotherapy or radiation therapy, but there is also part that comes from the transplantation of a new immune system into the patient.
+These new immune cells, which are derived from the donor, can have an independent anti-leukemic effect that can eradicate residual ALL cells that otherwise survive the conditioning regimen.
 (See "General principles of hematopoietic cell transplantation for acute lymphoblastic leukemia in adults".)

 After the treatment, the patient requires a supply of healthy young blood cells (called stem cells) to be reintroduced, or transplanted.
 This is done by a transfusion of blood stem cells from a healthy well-matched donor.
 The transplanted cells re-establish the blood cell production process in the bone marrow.
 (See "Patient information: Bone marrow transplantation (stem cell transplantation) (Beyond the Basics)".)